middlewaregruppen/edu-books-universium/README.md

-# 🐳 Some Dockerised Python apps
+# 📚 Python apps for training

 In this repo we have a few demo apps written in Python that were designed to be used in training environments.